 I pretty much decided I would put an offer on it as we walked around the yard.
 It felt very similar to first house I put an offer on.
 It even had a deck.
 Like the previous houses, it had a full 3-season porch, a claw foot tub, and was old.
 1900s old.
 (Literally built in 1900).
 It didn’t have a built-in and the basement will never be livable.
 But it also didn’t have the only bathroom accessible only through the bedroom.
 In fact, it had two bathrooms as well as a washer and dryer.
 I tweaked my original offer and sent it out.
 I crossed my fingers.
 We went to dinner with friends.
 (We had Jucy Lucy’s – which is a hamburger with melted cheese inside the burger).

 As we drove home, my realtor called me.
 They’ve accepted your offer.

 And so my past two weeks have been filled with moments of intense waiting and panic.

 - Get an Inspector asap (House passed with flying colors)

-- Wait to see if they accept counter offer
+- Wait to see if they accept amended offer

-- Wonder if you shouldn’t have done a counter offer
+- Wonder if you shouldn’t have done an amended offer

 - Offer accepted again, phew